SigNoz/signoz/README.md

 ## Deploy using docker-compose

 We have a tiny-cluster setup and a standard setup to deploy using docker-compose.
-Follow steps listed at https://signoz.io/docs/deployment/docker/.
+Follow the steps listed at https://signoz.io/docs/deployment/docker/.
 The troubleshooting instructions at https://signoz.io/docs/deployment/docker/#troubleshooting may be helpful

 ## Deploy in Kubernetes using Helm.

-Below steps will install the SigNoz in platform namespace inside you k8s cluster.
+Below steps will install the SigNoz in platform namespace inside your k8s cluster.

 ```console
 git clone https://github.com/SigNoz/signoz.git && cd signoz